Job queues are a mechanism for sending jobs to specific FME Engines. The reasons for using job queues include:

 By extension, you can also assign a repository to a queue.
 By default, all jobs are assigned to the queue of their respective workspace repository, unless another queue is specified for the job.

-Any engine or repository that is not assigned to a queue explicitly is assigned to the Default queue.
+All engines and repositories must be assigned to a queue.
+If an engine or repository is not assigned to a queue explicitly, it is assigned to the Default queue.

 Creating and Assigning Job Queues